 - Internal PCI Network Scan

 Maintaining a software inventory aids in cyber hygiene and minimizes unauthorized software installation.
 Many organizations perform an annual audit by an external third party, where they are required to enumerate authorized software that is running in the environment.
 Organizations that maintain a current software inventory throughout the year can produce information required by auditors and vendors with minimal effort.

-The dashboard and its components are available in the Tenable.sc Feed, a comprehensive collection of dashboards, reports, assurance report cards and assets.
-The dashboard can be easily located in the Tenable.sc Feed under the category Discovery and Detection .
+The report and its chapters are available in the Tenable.sc Feed, a comprehensive collection of dashboards, reports, assurance report cards and assets.
+The report can be easily located in the Tenable.sc Feed under the category Discovery and Detection.